arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

    for studying orthogonal questions (e.g. well-to-well variations)
 3. should there be any confounder, it is less likely to be picked

-It’s actually **impressive how little prior knowledge is required to get a decent a grasp of biology just from looking at static cells**.
+It’s actually **impressive how little prior knowledge is required to get a decent grasp of biology just from looking at static cells**.
 We only need to know all genes of the organism, and that’s it.

 PERISCOPE relies on [Cell Profiler](https://cellprofiler.org/), and does not train any specific pipeline.